SenseNet/sensenet/docs/smart-application-model.md

 - http://www.example.com/MyBlog/2010/08/Great-day

 Where "Great-day" is an actual content item (a blog post) located under the path "MyBlog/2010/08/Great-day".
-Now, somewhere in the system there exists a `Portlet Page`, an ASP.NET application, that will display this blog post.
+Now, somewhere in the system there exists a *Portlet Page*, an ASP.NET application, that will display this blog post.
 We have simply hidden it from the eyes of the user, and put the content item itself into the lead role.

 ## Addressing a piece of content

-Data in the sensenet Content Repository is stored in a tree model, similar to a file system.
+Data in the sensenet ECM Content Repository is stored in a tree model, similar to a file system.
 Each item has a unique content path through which it can be accessed.
 However, as a single instance of sensenet ECM can serve several sites with different content, we provide two URL schemes for addressing content items from the web.

-> The following schemes only apply to direct URL addresses.
-Content items addressed through a `POST` or `GET` parameter must always be designated with its fully qualified internal path.

 ### Site relative paths

 The most common URLs used in a sensenet ECM installation are site relative, sometimes referred to as friendly URLs.
 This means exactly what it says.
-Sites are content items themselves in the sensenet Content Repository, and a relative path points to content that is located inside the site it is accessed from.
+Sites are content items themselves in the sensenet ECM Content Repository, and a relative path points to content that is located inside the site it is accessed from.

 For example, let's say we have the following setup: